ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 a) Logon to API Connect Manager using your student id. <br>

-Access IBM API Connect Manager (apim-demo) from the Cloud Pak for Integration Platform Navigator Console.<br>
+From the Cloud Pak for Integration Platform Navigator Console, access IBM API Connect Manager (apim-demo) <br>

 ![alt text](./images/image-26.png)